dotnas/youth_sexual_risk_analysis/README.md

 ## Figures and Tables
 - PCA plots with cluster separation
 - Ellipses and centroids to visualize density
-- Cross-tabulations by sex, wealth, education, urban/rural
+- Cross-tabulations by sex, wealth
 - Tables created using gt and kableExtra

 ## Data Source